Blackjack Switch: The switch decision

 The correct decision regarding whether to switch is sometimes obvious, particularly when there is the largest difference in advantage.
 However, borderline and counter-intuitive cases are relatively common, and switching strategy is hard to summarize.
 While an often-quoted rule of thumb is to choose the option that forms or preserves the best single hand, this is unreliable; sometimes it is even correct to break up a natural by switching, for instance in the case AT + T[3-8] vs. dealer 7, 8 or 9.
 The correct switching choice depends on the dealer card in a significant minority of cases.
-Near-optimal schemes which can be learnt have been developed by several authors: Arnold Snyder presents a protocol for switching decisions based on four categories of hand, "winner", "push", "loser" and "chance" which he claims reduces the house edge to 0.25% under his ruleset.
+Near-optimal schemes which can be learned have been developed by several authors: Arnold Snyder presents a protocol for switching decisions based on four categories of hand, "winner", "push", "loser" and "chance" which he claims reduces the house edge to 0.25% under his ruleset.
 Cindy Liu presents a scheme based on assigning a point value to the dealt hands and those produced by switching.